 As far east as you can go before splashing into Lake Michigan, you'll come across the city of Milwaukee.
 This lakeside gem features modern buildings and revitalized architecture, the perfect scenic backdrop for outdoor activities like kayaking, hiking and even surfing.
 Milwaukee hosts events and festivals year-round, from the Wisconsin State Fair to Summerfest.

 Up north and farther inland, Green Bay may be home to the Packers football team, but a sporting event is far from the only reason to visit.
-Go to the Titletown District for local breweries and restaurants, tour the Packers Hall of Fame or visit Native American museums and historical sites.
+Go to Titletown for local breweries and restaurants, tour the Packers Hall of Fame or visit Native American museums and historical sites.

 So, seize the present moment with loved ones and visit our major cities, each with its own personality and charm.